soxueren/atsd/api/sql/api.md

 ### Metadata in CSV Output Format

-The `metadataFormat` parameter controls how to incorporate metadata into the CSV text.
+The `metadataFormat` parameter specifies how metadata is incorporated into the CSV response.

 | **Value**| **Description** |
 |:---|:---|